gravitee-io/gravitee-api-management/docker/quick-setup/opentelemetry-jaeger-tls/README.md

-# OpenTracing With Jaeger
+# OpenTelemetry With Jaeger

-This docker-compose allows you to run APIM with OpenTracing activated and Jaeger as a tracer.
+This docker-compose allows you to run APIM with OpenTelemetry activated and Jaeger as a tracer.

 You can call your APIs through your gateway classically (for example: `http://localhost:8082/myapi`).

 ## How To Run This Docker Compose

-⚠️ You need a license file to be able to run Enterprise Edition of APIM.
-Do not forget to add your license file into `./.license`.

-1. ⚠️ Since the Jaeger tracer is not bundled by default, **you must download the zip file** related to the version you want to run.
-[Click here](https://download.gravitee.io/#graviteeio-apim/plugins/tracers/gravitee-tracer-jaeger/) to download the .ZIP.

-2. Next, **copy the .ZIP file into `opentracing-jaeger/.plugins` directory** using the command below:

 `APIM_VERSION={APIM_VERSION} docker-compose up -d `

-3. Be sure to fetch last version of images by running this command:
+Be sure to fetch last version of images by running this command:
 `export APIM_VERSION={APIM_VERSION} && docker-compose down -v && docker-compose pull && docker-compose up`

 ## How To See Your Traces